-Fill Lines:
+Fill Lines

-- 5. Turn the water pump switch on. - 6.
-Open each hot and cold water faucet handle/ knob in the coach-one at a time each in turn until antifreeze solution just begins to flow from the faucet - then close.
-Don't forget exterior shower/wash station knobs if equipped. - 7.
+- 6. Turn the water pump switch on. - Open each hot and cold water faucet handle/knob in the coach one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
+Do not forget exterior shower/wash station knobs (if equipped.) - 8.
 Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.

-When Done Adding RV Antifreeze:
+When Done Adding RV Antifreeze

-- 8. Turn water pump switch off. - 9.
-Turn the Winterization Valve handle so it points toward the water line to the pump as shown in the photo.
-This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 10.
+- 9. Turn water pump switch off. - 10.
+Turn the Winterization Valve 2 to Normal.
+This will stop the flow from the suction tube and revert the tank line flow to the pump. - 11.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects or debris when not in use.